0

 • Vitamin deficiencies (folic acid, Vitamin B12)

-• Low iron levels (iron deficiency anemia)
+• Low iron levels (iron deficiency anaemia)

 • Pregnancy or heavy/irregular periods